-widths and intercept lengths the drillhole angle is known, its nature should be reported.
+- The core is generally samples at 1 metre intervals, but slightly shorter or longer samples may be taken around geological contacts.
+For reporting of drill hole intercepts weighted average estimates are used based on a 0.5 g/t Au cut-off.
+No top cuts are applied. - In the calculation of significant intervals, no more than two metres of internal consecutive dilution (<0.5g/t Au) was included and only intercepts greater than 1.0g/t Au reported. - Grades are compiled using length weighting. - Siren has used the same gold equivalent formula ($AuEq = Au \text{ g/t} + 2.36 \times Sb \%$) used by Mandalay Resources Ltd for the Costerfield mine (refer Mandalay Website).
+The formula is based on a gold price of US\$1,700 per ounce, antimony price of US\$13,000 per tonne and metal recoveries of 93% for gold and 95% for antimony.
+Relationship between mineralisation widths and intercept lengths These relationships are particularly important in the reporting of Exploration Results.
+If the geometry of the mineralisation with respect to the drillhole angle is known, its nature should be reported.
 If it is not known and only the down hole lengths are reported, there should be a clear statement to this effect (e.g. 'down hole length, true width not known').
+Drillholes are reported as true widths if the geometry of the mineralisation is known or been constrained otherwise the results are reported as downhole lengths.
 Diagrams Appropriate maps and sections (with scales) and tabulations of intercepts should be included for any significant discovery being reported These should include, but not be limited to a plan view of drillhole collar locations and appropriate sectional views.
-A map of trench locations is presented in Announcement.
+A map of drillhole locations, cross sections and a long section is included in this announcement.
 Balanced reporting Where comprehensive reporting of all Exploration Results is not practicable, representative reporting of both low and high grades and/or widths should be practiced to avoid misleading reporting of Exploration Results.
 The exploration results presented were completed by previous operators and data compiled from NZPAM exploration database.
 Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
 No other exploration data reported.
-Further work The nature and scale of planned further work (eg tests for lateral extensions or depth extensions or large-scale step-out drilling).
+Further work The nature and scale of planned further work (eg tests for lateral extensions or depth extensions or large-scale stepout drilling).
 Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
-Drilling Structural mapping Ongoing soil sampling to the north Trenching along strike.
+Drilling Structural mapping Ongoing soil sampling to the north and south Trenching along strike.
 Independent Lab re analysis of trench and drill core samples.